ZacharyVarley/ebsdtorch/README.md

-This repo contains PyTorch implementations of Laue point group symmetries, orientation conversion code, and the preliminary code for EBSD PCA decomposition via Wilford's batched update algorithm for an online exact calculation of covariance matrices.
+This repo contains PyTorch implementations of Laue symmetries, orientation conversion code, and the preliminary code for EBSD PCA decomposition via Wilford's batched update algorithm for an online exact calculation of covariance matrices.